Rdatatable/data.table/.github/CONTRIBUTING.md

 ```
 and then the `commit` and `push` shown above would push to the branch in the main project.
 The next time you refresh the GitHub page in your browser, a button appears which you can click to create the PR from the branch.
 And that's all there is to it.

+#### Translations

+`data.table` offers some translations so that our users can get feedback (errors, warnings, verbose messages) in their native language.
+Currently we only support Mandarin Chinese.

+The data for these translations lives in the `po` folder.
+You do not need to make any changes here for your PR -- translations are updated in a batch before each CRAN release.

+If you are writing R code, please avoid breaking up strings into multiple parts (i.e., wide lines are OK for error messages).

+If you are writing C code, please wrap your message strings (`char` arrays) with `_()`, e.g. `error(_("step %d failed"), ii)` instead of `error("step %d failed", ii)`.
+Common functions for this are `error`, `warning`, and `Rprintf`.

 data.table developer utilities
 ------------------------------